swaptacular/swpt_accounts/protocol.rst

    The amount of interest accumulated on the account, that is not added to the ``principal`` yet. [#]_ This can be a negative number.
-The accumulated interest SHOULD be zeroed out and added to the principal once in a while.
+The accumulated interest SHOULD be zeroed out and added to the principal once in a while (an interest payment).

 interest_rate : float
    The annual rate (in percents) at which interest accumulates on the